AHartNtkn/AHartNtkn.github.io/_posts/2021-01-08-Basic-Bijective-Godel-Encodings.md

 In one of his presentations, Tarau mentioned the open problem of encoding structures with transitivity.
 In particular, how would one encode finite preorders, lattices, topologies, or categories?
 To my knowledge, all these problems remain open.

+<a name="headingLambda"></a>

 One of the more obvious missing pieces of our construction is the absence of binders which would be necessary for encoding things like lambda expressions or formulas with quantifiers.
 Intuitively, If our full type is `A`, then, upon recursing into a position with `n` bound variables, we are effectively dealing with the type `n + A`, with new terms coding for references to the bound arguments.
 Something like this trick is implemented in

   - [Generating Bijections between HOAS and the Natural Numbers by John Boyland](https://arxiv.org/pdf/1009.2790.pdf)

-However, the general trick requires the arguments to `fmapOf` and `to/fromNat` in the definitions of `NatToF` and `FToNat` to change as `cata` and `ana` recurse.
+However, the general trick requires the arguments to `fmapOf` and `to/fromNat` in the definitions of `NatToFixF` and `FixFToNat` to change as `cata` and `ana` recurse.
 This requires a more general recursion scheme than what I used here.
 To clearify that, I'll wrap back to my dream at the beginning of this post.
 What would it take to Godel encode dependently typed data?
 In a [previous blog post](http://anthonylorenhart.com/2020-08-31-Datatypes-as-Dialgebras/) I talked about the formulation of dependent types as initial/final dialgebras.
 Presumably, we can take an isomorphic dialgebra to get isomorphic constructors/eliminators for dependent types.
 For example, vectors are the initial dialgebra between;

 ```
 F(X) = (1,   λ n .
 A × X n)